andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 ## Start sampling
 ```

-It takes twice as long to fit the model with `gdpPercap_z` than it does `gdpPercap_log_z`, and there are some serious-ish issues with model convergence and effective sample size.
+It takes nearly 2.5 times as long to fit the model with `gdpPercap_z` than it does `gdpPercap_log_z`, and there are some serious-ish issues with model convergence and effective sample size.
 Normally, the R-hat values for each parameter are supposed to be as close to 1 as possible, and values above 1.05 are a bad sign that the model didn't converge.
 Again, we could try to fix this by using specific priors, using more iterations in the chains, or adjusting some of Stan's parameters like `adapt_delta`, but for the sake of this example, we won't.

 ```r